renaissance-publishing/renaissance/content/chapters/07-other-nations.md

 ### The Imperial Military

-Goblin metal-working has long lagged behind that of the Kingdoms of Men and the Dragonshire; owing to their long talons, awkward hands, and stiff bone-plated backs, they have never been able to ride horses well; and the forces of Kings and Warlords are often highly heterogeneous—and almost always reinforced with slaves.
+Goblin metal-working has long lagged behind that of the Kingdoms of Men and the Dragonshire; owing to their long talons, awkward hands, and stiff bone-plated backs, they have never been able to ride horses well; and the forces of Kings and Warlords are often highly heterogeneous — and almost always reinforced with slaves.
 All of these factors have meant that the Goblin Kings have long lagged behind the other militaries of the Emerald Plane.

 Still, they are not without advantages.